zellux/gokarna-hugo/exampleSite/content/projects/hydra.md

 type: page
 ---

-### Motto
+## Motto

-Cut off one head and two will take their place
+Cut off one head, and two will take their place.